UCSF Open Science Group

 June Event Focus: Protocol Sharing and Publishing

 Graduate students, post docs, and research staff, we need your help!
 Come join the UCSF Library for some dinner and drinks to share your vision on the future of protocol searching, sharing and publishing.
-We have invited special guests Marielle Cavrois, Editor in Chief of Bio-protocol and Lenny Teytelman, President and CEO of protocols.io to talk about existing platforms for protocol sharing and publishing.
+We have invited special guests Marielle Cavrois, Editor in Chief of Bio-protocol and Lenny Teytelman, CEO and cofounder of protocols.io to talk about existing platforms for protocol sharing and publishing.
 Together, we can build a vision for generating reproducible and efficient science!

 Location: Genentech Hall Atrium, Second Level